-Source: American Community Survey, PUMS data analysis, New Jersey 2005 to 2012 4.
-Wealth and income inequality does not reach a level that undermines economic opportunity, social mobility and democratic participation. Î 9.4.1 Distribution of Income The proportion of total income generated that goes to the bottom 80% of earners (vs. the top 20%) is decreasing.
-Similarly, the proportion of total income generated that goes to the bottom 20% (vs. everyone else) is decreasing.
-Figure 9.4.1.1 Income Inequality in New Jersey by Quintile, 2000-2013
+Source: American Community Survey, PUMS Data Analysis, New Jersey 2005 to 2013

+4. Wealth and income inequality does not reach a level that undermines economic opportunity, social mobility and democratic participation.

+9.4.1 Distribution of Income The proportion of total take-home pay that goes to the top 20% of earners has been increasing.
+At the same time, the share of the pie that goes to the bottom 20% continues to fall.
+Figure 9.4.1.1 Income Inequality in New Jersey by Quintile, 2000-2014